Weifei Jin

 Publications

-Boosting the Transferability of Audio Adversarial Examples with Acoustic Representation Optimization
+In IEEE Transactions on Information Forensics and Security (TIFS), 2025.Boosting the Transferability of Audio Adversarial Examples with Acoustic Representation Optimization

 Weifei Jin, Junjie Su, Hejia Wang, Yulin Ye, Jie Hao.

-To appear in IEEE International Conference on Multimedia & Expo (ICME), 2025.Whispering Under the Eaves: Protecting User Privacy Against Commercial and LLM-powered Automatic Speech Recognition Systems
+In IEEE International Conference on Multimedia & Expo (ICME), 2025.Whispering Under the Eaves: Protecting User Privacy Against Commercial and LLM-powered Automatic Speech Recognition Systems

 Weifei Jin, Yuxin Cao, Junjie Su, Derui Wang, Yedi Zhang, Minhui Xue, Jie Hao, Jin Song Dong, Yixian Yang.

-To appear in the 34th USENIX Security Symposium (USENIX Security), 2025.Towards Evaluating the Robustness of Automatic Speech Recognition Systems via Audio Style Transfer
+In the 34th USENIX Security Symposium (USENIX Security), 2025.Towards Evaluating the Robustness of Automatic Speech Recognition Systems via Audio Style Transfer

 Weifei Jin, Yuxin Cao, Junjie Su, Qi Shen, Kai Ye, Derui Wang, Jie Hao, Ziyao Liu.